First Blobs. Now Globs? WTF???

 - Making Hard Feats Look Easy – The Inch Dumbbell

 This entry was posted on Friday, June 17th, 2011 at 12:49 pm and is filed under feats, feats of strength, grip strength, grip strength blob, grip strength competition contest, how to build pinch strength, how to improve grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson